SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

 - Declares selection criteria for a data object
 - Unlike the `PARAMETERS` statement, which specifies a single value for a variable, the `SELECT-OPTIONS` statement allows you to specify complex criteria, such as an value range or a list of single values, to include or exclude values, that can be evaluated.
 - The selection criteria are assigned to a selection table (see [ranges table](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenranges_table_glosry.htm) and the type `TYPE RANGE OF`).
-  - Such a table type contains four columns - low, high, option, sign - for determining range conditions.
+  - Such a table type contains four columns - `LOW`, `HIGH`, `OPTION`, `SIGN` - for determining range conditions.
 Each line of such a table represents a condition.
   - Typically, the content of the selection table can be evaluated in `SELECT` statements using the `IN` operator in the `WHERE` clause.
   - If the selection table is empty, all lines are respected.